jwhitver/carsdotcom.github.io/_posts/2014-12-01-MutationTesting.markdown

 ![Installing PIT][InstallingPIT]

 ###Running PIT
-To run PIT right click on your test source directory and choose Run As…-> PIT Mutation Test
+To run PIT right click on your test source directory and choose Run As...-> PIT Mutation Test

 ![Running PIT][RunningPIT]